Thomas Lin, Founding Publisher and Editor-in-chief, Quanta Magazine

 5 July 2022 @ 2 PM

 My elementary school teachers inspired me.
 With math you had access to include everything, everywhere for all time.
 Most often it had a beginning-middle-and-end.
 Eventually for me, it encapsulated the universe and it went beyond a theory of everything, it was the mathematics of everything-everywhere-for-all-time.
-Here is the highly-ordered universe plus so many gaps for the chaos, indeterminacy, human will, creative, mystery, and more.
-It is the most inclusive teacher: https://81018.com/stem/
+Here is the highly-ordered universe plus so many gaps for the chaos, indeterminacy, human will, creativity, mystery, and more.
+Plus, math is the most inclusive and diverse teacher: https://81018.com/stem/